gomorpheus/morpheus-docs/release_notes/current.rst

 - Azure: Fixed usage records not updating when Morpheus Agent fails to install.
 - Azure: SQL DBaaS: Added support Databases names that include spaces.
 - Backups: Backup List: Fixed ``All`` Status filter value displayed as as ``Undefined``
-- Backups: Local Time value now displayed for Latest date/time on Backup Detail pages
+- Backups: Local Time value now displayed for Latest date/time on Backup Detail
+- Backups: Minor backend fix to ensure proper behavior when creating a backup ^
 - Billing: Fixed an issue that caused datastore billing not to appear for managed vm's under specific conditions *
 - Cisco ACI: Fixed issue with deleting Cisco ACI Integrations
 - Convert to managed: Converted a variable data type from integer to long text which prevents an error in the ‘Convert to Managed’ process in certain scenarios *